font/k8s-example-apps/pacman-nginx-app/docs/pacman-nginx-app-federated-cluster.md

 # Pac-Man NGINX App On Federated Kubernetes Cluster

-This guide will walk you through creating multiple Kubernetes clusters and using the federated control plane to deploy the Pac-Man NGINX application onto each cluster.
+This guide will walk you through creating multiple Kubernetes clusters and use a federation control plane to deploy the Pac-Man NGINX application onto each cluster.

 ## High-Level Architecture